Species occurrence cubes

 Species occurrence cubes are views of GBIF occurrence data, filtered and summarized by spatial, temporal and/or taxonomic dimensions, and providing measures for each dimension.

-They can be produced using a prototype GBIF API, or using the GBIF occurrence data deposited on external cloud services.
-This page covers generating a cube using GBIF’s API.
+They can be produced using the GBIF website, the GBIF API, or by using the GBIF occurrence data deposited on external cloud services.
+This page covers generating a cube using GBIF’s website or API.
 See Generate a species occurrence cube using Microsoft Azure Databricks to generate a cube using a public cloud service.

 Demonstration cube specification